CS907-60 Dissertation Project

-The dissertation is intended to give students the opportunity to consolidate the knowledge that they have acquired during the first half of the MSc, and to undertake a research led project.
-Students are expected to carry out a significant development exercise, either in the form of a research project or a knowledge transfer project that is applying recent research and the advanced topics taught in the first half of the course.
+The aim of your dissertation is to give you the opportunity to consolidate the knowledge that you have gained during the taught component of your MSc through a research-led project.
+You are expected to carry out a significant development exercise, either in the form of a research project or a knowledge transfer project that applies the topics taught in your course.
 The project will require strong project management skills, problem-solving abilities, and self directed study.
 Although not a requirement, there is scope for industrial involvement in dissertation projects, and this is encouraged.
 The dissertation also provides opportunity for interdisciplinary work, again building on the the modules taught earlier in the course, and will require students to demonstrate a mature knowledge of computer science and its applications.

 - Carry out a comprehensive research project and critically interpret results in computer science and applications

 - Demonstrate a detailed knowledge and understanding of one area of computer science at, or approaching, the frontiers of research.

 - Interpret and evaluate results in computer science.